mohmoh59/M3D-Dev-M/BUILD.md

    https://github.com/MYSTRANsolver/M3D/blob/main/BUILD_SETUP.jpg

 6. NOTE: The correct EXE will be located in the "x64" folder.
+7. NOTE: It should build without any warnings.
+If there are warnings, the build may not be valid.

 > [!TIP]
 > If you get an error that says "MFC libraries are required for this project.
 Install them from the